epicnuss55/epics-extreme-survival/README.txt

 DD/MM/YYYY
 //CHANGELOGS

+27/02/2021
+- bug fixes in dehydration logic
+- attempt to balance the dehydration amount

 25/02/2021
 - gave thirst its own exhaustion (so it no longer piggy-backs off of whenever the hunger bar changes)